 Click here for details

 The Prometheus Trust runs a course in philosophy under the banner of “Philosophy as the Love of Wisdom.”
 The course is divided into two modules a year, which are designed to be as self-contained as possible so that relative newcomers can integrate into the course whenever a new module starts.
 We are also about to start running a short introductory module (to be run every autumn) so that some basic concepts can be explored and a general overview of Platonic philosophy as understood by the Trust can be gained.

 Click here for further details of the course:

 The Trust also runs fortnightly seminars in London at Cecil Sharp House, near Regents Park, on Monday evenings.
 These seminars are free (although donations are welcome) and are run on fairly informal lines - no advanced booking is required.
 For further details, including a syllabus of subjects and texts to be studied, click here

-Study weeks in Italy are arranged on an annual basis: the arrangements for 2017 will be announced soon.Click here for details
+Study weeks in Italy are arranged on an annual basis: the arrangements for 2018 can be found here.

 Workshops are run on an ad hoc basis - click here